seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

     - `Sitz` - *args: def get_webpages(*links): * accepts any number of arguments and puts them all in a tuple named links
     - `Lehne` - **kwargs: accepts arbitrary keyword arguments; it's possible to pass any keyword, be careful!
     - `Viewer` - unpacking arguments show_args(**more args): useful for mapping user input
-- `BuergerSpital` - Method Overloading: multiple methods with the same name that accept different sets of params (Java poop!)
-    - overloading params: allow alternative types using Union[...] as hints
-    - overloading the method: use patterns of params
 - `Residence Square` - Passing funcs as attributes: top-level objects and are passed around to execute once a condition is met
     - `Traffic Lights` - callbacks: used for reactions (e.g., when a user clicks)
     - `Parking` - Adding __call__() method: makes objects callable, and allows them to be stateful (funcs cannot!)